 Strategic Analytics are critical to the strategic management of any business or organization.
 The management, analysis, and use of the large sets of data that form the foundation of any business operation are what drive the strategic decisions that increase revenue and reduce costs for the organization.

-The Strategic Analytics program in the Division of Graduate Professional Studies offers a comprehensive study of these two components: the data itself and its business application, analyzed through a specific set of tools and techniques.
+The Strategic Analytics program offers a comprehensive study of these two components: the data itself and its business application, analyzed through a specific set of tools and techniques.
 Through the study of predictive, descriptive and prescriptive analytics, students will learn to identify patterns and trends within data to interpret and communicate the results in valuable and practical terms.

 Program of Study

-The degree of Master of Science in Strategic Analytics requires that students complete seven core courses and 3 electives, totaling 10 courses (30 credits).
+The degree of Master of Science in Strategic Analytics requires that students complete seven required courses and three electives, totaling 10 courses (30 credits).

-- Identify and assess the opportunities, needs and constraints for data collection, measurement, tracking, analysis, reporting and overall management within a strategic organizational context
+- Identify and assess the opportunities, needs and constraints for data governance, data management, and reporting within a strategic organizational context.

 Program of Study

-The degree of Master of Science in Instructional Design & Technology requires that students complete 6 core courses and 4 electives, totaling 10 courses (30 credits).
+The degree of Master of Science in Learning Experience Design requires that students complete seven required courses and three electives, totaling 10 courses (30 credits).

-Degree of Master of Science in Digital Marketing & Design
+Degree of Master of Science in Digital Marketing and Design

 Program of Study

-The degree of Master of Science in Digital Marketing & Design requires that students complete 7 core courses and 3 electives, totaling 10 courses (30 credits).
+The degree of Master of Science in Digital Marketing and Design requires that students complete seven required courses and three electives, totaling 10 courses (30 credits).

-- Build and actively manage digital marketing campaigns across social media, website and mobile platforms
+- Develop and actively manage digital marketing campaigns across social media, website and mobile platforms

-- Track results of digital advertising through analytics tools and use the data to inform future marketing decisions
+- Evaluate results of digital advertising through analytics tools and use the data to inform marketing decisions

 Program of Study